daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 - Iterating all the children from the top repository and parsing all requirement documents.

 The result of this process is a structure that contains, for each repository, all the certification documents that must be parsed.
-This is used by other components (e.g.: the req.go component) to parse and validate requirements.
+This is used by other components (e.g.: the reqs/reqs.go component) to parse and validate requirements.

 #### REQ-TRAQ-SWL-52 Find top-level configuration